atarr3/campvideo-data/README.md

     pip install cmake

 #### Python Dependencies
 Windows users must build the ``dlib`` package from its [GitHub repository](https://github.com/davisking/dlib).
-After cloning the repo, navigate to the folder and enter
+After cloning the repository, navigate to the folder and enter

     python setup.py install --no DLIB_GIF_SUPPORT